 After a thrilling championship-winning season, all eyes are on centre court at the Scotiabank Arena (formerly Air Canada Centre) as Canada’s beloved NBA Champions the Toronto Raptors starts its season.
 And the puck drops on the first Toronto Maple Leafs against the Ottawa Senators on Wednesday, October 2.

 Readings are just part of the attraction as the 40th anniversary edition of the International Festival of Authors unfolds lakeside at Harbourfront Centre.
 Interviews, roundtables, signings and and poetry slams are all part of this 10-day celebration of the written word.
 Plus, don’t forget to take in the world’s largest outdoor book fair, Word On the Street on September 21 to 22.

 Although technically Toronto Oktoberfest starts in September, who wants to get technical when it comes to celebrating beer?
 Not us.
 Don your dirndl and start practising your polka for September 26 to 28.
 If you miss Oktoberfest, no need to cry over spilt pilsner, check out this Ultimate Toronto Beer Crawl for year-round options.

 Agricultural Fair and Chocolate Festival

-The largest combined indoor agricultural fair and international equestrian competition in the world takes over Exhibition Place when The Royal comes to town November 2 to 11, 2018.
+The largest combined indoor agricultural fair and international equestrian competition in the world takes over Exhibition Place when The Royal Agricultural Winter Fair comes to town November 1 to 10, 2019.
 Food is at the heart of the fair, as top chefs create and compete and you learn about the journey from farm to table.
-For a foodie haven of a different sort, The Toronto Chocolate Festival is a November-long ode to the dark, creamy arts with an assortment of events on offer across the city.
+For a foodie haven of a different sort, The Toronto Chocolate Festival is an October-long ode to the dark, creamy arts with an assortment of events on offer across the city.
 Toronto is like a box of chocolates in November.